Skip to main content

 What is Dubai International Financial Centre?

-Leading financial hub in the Middle East with independent legal and regulatory framework based on English common law.
-Home to 5,500+ registered entities.
+DFSA-regulated financial hub in the Middle East with independent legal and regulatory framework based on English common law.
+Home to 5,523 registered entities (DIFC Authority, Q4 2025).

 Key Features & Benefits